 Androgen deprivation therapy (ADT) is the main therapeutic approach for men with metastatic prostate cancer.
-ADT is also frequently used in patients whose only manifestation of disseminated disease is a rising or elevated serum PSA and as an adjuvant or neoadjuvant in conjunction with initial treatment of men with intermediate or high risk prostate cancer.
-(See "Initial systemic therapy for castration sensitive prostate cancer" and "Initial management of regionally localized intermediate, high, and very high-risk prostate cancer" and "Rising serum PSA after treatment for localized prostate cancer: Systemic therapy".)
+ADT is also frequently used in patients whose only manifestation of disseminated disease is a rising or elevated serum PSA and as adjuvant or neoadjuvant therapy in conjunction with initial treatment of men with intermediate or high risk prostate cancer.
+(See "Initial systemic therapy for castration-sensitive prostate cancer" and "Initial management of regionally localized intermediate-, high-, and very high-risk prostate cancer" and "Rising serum PSA after treatment for localized prostate cancer: Systemic therapy".)

 Despite the potential benefits associated with its use, ADT can cause a range of side effects that negatively affect quality of life and may necessitate a change in therapy.
 The side effects of hormone therapy for prostate cancer, their prevention and management, and the potential role of an alternative hormonal strategy are discussed here.

 The vast majority of men receiving continuous ADT who are potent prior to therapy develop sexual dysfunction.
-Loss of libido in men receiving GnRH agonists usually develops within the first several months, and erectile dysfunction follows.
+Loss of libido in men receiving gonadotropin-releasing hormone (GnRH) agonists usually develops within the first several months, and erectile dysfunction follows .
 Sexual dysfunction should be anticipated and couples counseled before ADT is started.
 Sex therapists may be helpful in managing these issues once they become problematic.

 OSTEOPOROSIS AND BONE FRACTURES

-Androgen deprivation therapy (ADT) increases bone turnover, decreases bone mineral density, and increases the risk of clinical bone fractures in men with prostate cancer .
+ADT increases bone turnover, decreases bone mineral density, and increases the risk of bone fractures in men with prostate cancer .
 Loss of bone mineral density can be detected after six to nine months of ADT, and longer therapy confers a higher risk [3-6].
 Osteoporotic skeletal fractures occur in up to 20 percent of men within five years of starting ADT [3,7].

 - Nguyen PL, Alibhai SM, Basaria S, et al. Adverse effects of androgen deprivation therapy and strategies to mitigate them.
 Eur Urol 2015; 67:825.